 When you decide to build an online marketplace, you are faced with many foundational decisions that could impact your long-term success.
 Probably the most important decision is how you should build your marketplace.
-Do you go it alone with a DIY marketplace website builder or go the custom route with the aid of a software development agency?
+Do you go it alone with a DIY marketplace builder like Sharetribe or go the custom route with the aid of a software development agency?

 A short history of online marketplaces